SpamExperts/pyzor/docs/server.rst

 :privilege: a list of whitespace-separated commands The keyword ``all`` can
 			be used to to refer to all commands.
 :username: a list of whitespace-separated usernames.
 The keyword ``all``
-		   can be used to refer to all users.
+		   can be used to refer to all users other than the anonymous user.
 The anonymous user is refereed to as ``anonymous``.
 :allow|deny: whether or not the specified user(s) can perform the specified
 			 privilege(s) on the line.